Smoke Damaged Home Testing in Boulder, Loveland, Longmont & the Surrounding Area

 Surface Sampling- Surface samples are submitted to determine the presence/composition of Char, Soot, and Ash.

-Bulk Media VOC- Samples from porous materials (furniture, textiles, insulation), as well as some building materials within the home, are submitted for Smoke/Fire specific VOC analysis.
+Bulk Media VOC- Samples from porous materials (furniture, textiles, insulation), as well as some building materials within the home, are submitted for Smoke/Fire-specific VOC analysis.

-Bulk Media Particulate- Samples from porous materials and building materials can be submitted to determine the presence/composition of Char, Soot, and Ash.
+Bulk Media Particulate – Samples from porous materials and building materials can be submitted to determine the presence/composition of Char, Soot, and Ash.

-Dioxin/Furan- Samples are taken (generally from carpeting or other surfaces) and analyzed for the presence of Dioxins and Furans, which are extremely toxic carcinogens that can be byproducts of combustion.
+Dioxin/Furan – Samples are taken (generally from carpeting or other surfaces) and analyzed for the presence of Dioxins and Furans, which are extremely toxic carcinogens that can be byproducts of combustion.

 Testing to avoid:

 These results are basically useless in the context of a smoke-damaged home.
-It is simply giving a count of airborne particles, it gives no qualitative analysis telling you what these particles actually are.
+It is simply giving a count of airborne particles; it gives no qualitative analysis, telling you what these particles actually are.
 The numbers will be lower if there has been no recent activity within the home, and could be drastically higher after just walking around for a few moments in each room, or after the HVAC system has been running.

 Stand-Alone Surface Sampling- Surface sampling by itself doesn’t really give you useful information.
-You can probably visually tell that you have surface contamination, you don’t need someone to charge a lot of money to tell you what you can already see.
+You can probably visually tell that you have surface contamination; you don’t need someone to charge a lot of money to tell you what you can already see.

 These chem-sponges can be useful for cleaning particulate contamination from more delicate items that cannot be washed, such as artwork or cellular blinds.
-If you’d like to check one out they’re available on Amazon for under $10.
-If you get a case of 48 the price drops to about $2 each.
+If you’d like to check one out, they’re available on Amazon for under $10.
+If you get a case of 48, the price drops to about $2 each.

-Site Visit Charge- If someone’s going to charge you just to show up at your property, I’d interview them long and hard to see what qualifications and experience they actually have and what kind of testing services and results they can actually provide.
+Site Visit Charge- If someone’s going to charge you just to show up at your property, I’d interview them long and hard to see what qualifications and experience they actually have and what kind of testing services and results they will actually provide.